🎨 Page Design

 Progression from inherited funnel to research prototype to refined production design.

-Restructured the form around how pet owners actually think.
+Restructured the form for clarity and to be pet first.
 We separated pet information from owner information into clearly labeled sections, with pet details coming first.
-This matched the mental model users showed us in testing: "tell me about your pet, then tell me about you."
-Field labels were rewritten to explain what each piece of information is used for, reducing the "why are they asking me this?" hesitation that stalled users in the original flow.
+Field labels were rewritten to explain more clearly what each field is requesting, reducing the "why are they asking me this?" hesitation that stalled users in the original flow.

 Redesigned the results page to guide decisions, not just display options.
 We introduced a "Recommended provider" badge on the top result to give users a clear starting point.
 Each quote card was redesigned to surface the most decision-relevant details upfront: provider rating, max annual payout, and a coverage overview.
 Additional details are accessible through expandable sections, reducing initial overwhelm without hiding information users need to make a confident choice.